Cyrus Longworth Lundell

 Cyrus Longworth Lundell (November 5, 1907 – March 28, 1994) was an American botanist.

 Education

 Lundell did his undergraduate studies at Columbia University and Southern Methodist University.
-He completed his BA at the later in 1932.
+He completed his BA at the latter in 1932.
 He then entered New York University's graduate school of business administration, but seems not to have completed course work there.
 He received an M.A. from the University of Michigan in 1934 and a Ph.D. from the same institution in 1936.
 It appears based on his later professorship that his Ph.D. was in botany.

 Early achievement

 At the age of 21, in 1928, Lundell was a sophomore at Southern Methodist University (SMU).
 He was appointed assistant physiologist at the Tropical Plant Research Foundation in Washington, D.C.
 He was to assist in British Honduras, with experiments on the sapodilla tree (Achras zapota), which yields chicle, for the U.S. chewing gum industry.